About

 Preparation

-Preveterinary courses emphasize the sciences.
-Veterinary medical colleges typically require classes in organic and inorganic chemistry, physics, biochemistry, general biology, animal biology, animal nutrition, genetics, vertebrate embryology, cellular biology, microbiology, zoology, and systemic physiology.
-Some programs require calculus; some require only statistics, college algebra and trigonometry, or precalculus.
-Most veterinary medical colleges also require core courses, including some in English or literature, the social sciences, and the humanities.
-Increasingly, courses in practice management and career development are becoming a standard part of the curriculum, to provide a foundation of general business knowledge for new graduates.
+Preveterinary courses should emphasize the sciences.
+Veterinary medical colleges typically require applicants to have taken classes in organic and inorganic chemistry, physics, biochemistry, general biology, animal biology, animal nutrition, genetics, vertebrate embryology, cellular biology, microbiology, zoology, and systemic physiology.
+Some programs require calculus; some require only statistics, college algebra and trigonometry, or pre-calculus.
+Most veterinary medical colleges also require some courses in English or literature, other humanities, and the social sciences.
+Increasingly, courses in general business management and career development have become a standard part of the curriculum to teach new graduates how to effectively run a practice.

 In addition to satisfying preveterinary course requirements, applicants must submit test scores from the Graduate Record Examination (GRE), the Veterinary College Admission Test (VCAT), or the Medical College Admission Test (MCAT), depending on the preference of the college to which they are applying.
 Currently, 22 schools require the GRE, 4 require the VCAT, and 2 accept the MCAT.